gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The Gradle team is excited to announce a new major version of Gradle, 8.0.
 This major version has breaking changes; please consult the [Gradle 7.x upgrade guide](userguide/upgrading_version_7.html#changes_@baseVersion@) for guidance.

-This release includes several improvements to the [Kotlin DSL](#kotlin-dsl).
-This consists of an interpreter to skip the Kotlin compiler for declarative plugins and an upgrade to Kotlin API level 1.8.
+This release includes several improvements to the [Kotlin DSL](#kotlin-dsl) including performance improvements to script compilation and an upgrade to Kotlin API level 1.8.

-Many of the benefits of included builds are now available with [`buildSrc`](#improvements-for-buildsrc-builds), such as running `buildSrc` tasks directly, skipping tests, and including other builds with `buildSrc`.
-For now, there are still some advantages to included builds that will be incorporated into `buildSrc` in future releases.
+We have made enhancements to the [configuration cache](#configuration-cache).
+This includes fine-grained parallel task execution from the first build, resulting in improved performance.

-Additionally, we have made enhancements to the [configuration cache](#configuration-cache).
-This includes more fine-grained parallelism by loading tasks from the cache entry and running tasks as isolated on the first build.
+Additionally, it is now possible to configure the retention time of Gradle user home caches.
+Cache cleanup can also be disabled for more caches.

 Gradle 8.0 also has several bug fixes, removes deprecated features, and other [general improvements](#general-improvements).
 <!--